 A few favorite episodes include “The Legend of Merle McQuoddy” (a case that Emerson and Charlotte work); “Bzzzzzzzz!”; “Dim Some, Lose Some” (Emerson is a victim of cupid); “Oh, Oh, Oh….it’s Magic”; and “Comfort Food.”
 The final episode could have been sad because we realize Ned is about to let the best thing in his life go.
 If this is all there will ever be to a beloved series, the conclusion is tolerable but leaves many questions unanswered.
 (To make things worse, we’re cheated out of a full season previously due to the writers’ strike.)
 The finale brings a sense of regret that this wasn’t given more time to grow.
 However if the movie rumors ever see reality, I’m first in line.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Pushing Daisies,’ S2 – Believe in a Little Make-Believe Magic.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Pushing Daisies,’ S2 – Believe in a Little Make-Believe Magic.
 A review of the 2008 ABC show with Lee Pace. #FavoriteTV #FavoriteCharacters #OTP #FavoriteOTP #PushingDaisies #LeePace #FWArchives Click To Tweet

 Content: Chuck appears in Ned’s dream naked beneath a blanket.
 There’s various implications of affairs, one episode implies adult material [“Robbing Hood”].
 Mild innuendoes suggest homosexuality; and there’s immodest dress.
 Any violence is more “comical” than brutal since most of the victims die in unusual ways; some have bashed in faces, another her legs cut off; a body is twisted completely all around; a sword through the chest, another man is about to be decapitated with a chain saw.
 There is commonplace profanity including numerous uses of bit*h and references to both male and female anatomy.
 One questionable episode,“Freescorts” implies a service-for-hire that allows the renter to dictate a person to become whatever they want.
 Pushing Daisies, season two is TV-14/-PG depending on the episode.